To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 3. Low Employee Engagement Costs Companies $450-500 Billion Each Year

 Disengaged workers take less responsibility and ownership of their attitude, behavior, and motivation, and drain overall productivity.
+Over time, this can also impact team morale, increase turnover, and reduce the quality of customer service.

 It is also important to connect the employees’ job to organizational missions, provide recognition and encourage collaboration.
+When employees clearly understand how their work contributes to broader goals, they are far more likely to stay motivated and committed.

 4. Companies with Highly Engaged Workforce Are 21% More Profitable